NASCAR is a sport with a loyal and passionate fanbase. NASCAR betting is becoming an even bigger phenomenon, and it’s

 Just like with other sports, some bets are considered to be standard for NASCAR.
 You’ll be able to find odds for them at the major operators we recommend for online sportsbooks and betting apps.
 Typically, odds are released early in the week for events to be held over the weekend.

 However, some books will get ahead of the curve and post odds for major races such as the Daytona 500 a few weeks in advance.
 Let’s take a look at the most common types of NASCAR bets.

 Now that we have the basics out of the way, let’s take a look at some of the other popular ways to bet on NASCAR.

 A futures bet is a wager that you place on an event that has yet to happen.
-For example, there’s an active futures market for things such as the winner of the next Super Bowl or World Series.
+For example, there’s an active futures market for things such as the winner of the next Super Bowl or odds on the World Series.

 For NASCAR, futures opportunities will vary by operator, but some markets are incredibly popular.
 Here are the most common ones you’ll find.